 Japan.
 I’m a bit obsessed with that country.
 When the Japanese decide to do something, they do it properly, especially when it comes to art.
 The quality of their woodworking is stunning.
 I’d say I’m inspired by the Japanese attention to detail.

 I guess I get the most inspiration from documentaries.
 Just today, I caught a few minutes of a BBC documentary Meet the Moose Family.
 It brought me right back to thinking about the beauty and fragility of life in the Canadian Rockies.
 I think that might be it for me – contrast, juxtaposition and paradox.
 For a long time, the wild poppy was my favourite flower – I couldn’t get my head around how it could be so bold and vibrant, yet so fragile at the same time.
 Ironically, we can’t grow them in our garden – the soil is too rich and fertile and poppies don’t like that – they get their life inspiration from scraping a living from the dust.
 How cool is that?
 How beautiful a concept?
 How many promising rock stars have you seen struggling at the start, then getting spoilt by fame and then fading into obscurity?

 I think, rather than other peoples’ work inspiring me, it’s other peoples’ own inspiration – their love and obsession for what they do.
 I love watching other artists (and even non-artists, as long as they enjoy their work) carry out their craft – it brings my own ideas to fruition and makes me excited for the next step.
 I just never know where the next step might lead.

 25YL: Thanks Jess for chatting with us, and good luck with your ongoing work.
 Don’t get too lost in the woods!

-All images are copyrighted © by Jess Purser.
+All images are copyrighted © by Jess Purser and permission was obtained to use these images.
 The use of any image from this site is prohibited unless prior written permission from the artist is obtained.